I am always trying to come up with ideas for my rats and different uses for things I find or have around the house, I

 A small shop vac is a must for quick cleaning!

-Cheap igloos, "hammocks", and hidey holes
+Cheap igloos, "hammocks", and hidey holes Dollars stores are fantastic places to find all kinds

-Dollars stores are fantastic places to find all kinds of stuff for ratties, They
+of stuff for ratties, They

 have plastic bowls, collendars, and plastic baskets that will make great places

+for rats to play and sleep.
 Plastic collendars and bowl sets will make great igloos, CAREFULLY cut out a

-Lots of sizes of plastic boxes with lids can make great travel ages, get the
+door, turn upside down and there you go.
+Lots of sizes of plastic boxes with lids can make great travel ages, get

 ones with the lids that hook on, drill some air holes, or cut a peice out and